 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
 Here’s our full Advertising Policy.

-It includes up to $600 of protection against damage or theft.
+The coverage includes up to $600 of protection against damage or theft.
 The coverage can be used three times per 12-month period, after you pay a $100 deductible.
 That’s up to $500 back toward repairs or a replacement each time.
 Plus, you earn 3X Chase Ultimate Rewards points when paying your cell phone bill with this card.

-I’ll explain why the cell phone insurance and bonus earning makes paying your cell phone bill with the Ink Business Preferred a good idea!
+I’ll explain why the cell phone insurance and bonus earning makes paying your cell phone bill with the Ink Business Preferred a good idea.

-How Chase Ink Business Preferred Cell Phone Protection Works
+How Chase Ink Business Preferred cell phone protection works

 But there are some exclusions:

-- Lost phones are NOT covered
+- Lost phones are not covered

 - Covered phones must be purchased new.
-Refurbished or resold phones are NOT included
+Refurbished or resold phones are not included

 The cell phone coverage with the Ink Business Preferred card is supplemental.
-So it only covers you after your other insurance plans (like third-party insurance, renter’s, or homeowner’s plans).
+It only covers you after your other insurance plans (like third-party insurance, renter’s, or homeowner’s plans).
 The coverage also will not apply to family members, unless they are employees of your business.

-How to File a Claim
+How to file a claim

 It’s important to keep receipts for your cell phone purchase and monthly bill in case you need to file a claim.

-To file a claim for damage or theft, call the Chase Benefits Administrator at 888-320-9956.
+Another option is to call the Chase Benefits Administrator at 888-320-9956.

 It’s recommended to make a claim within 60 days of an incident, if you wait, your claim may be denied.
-If your phone was stolen, you’ll need a police report that is filed within 48 hours of the occurrence.
-And if your phone was damaged, they might require an assessment from a qualified phone repair service.
-Or that you send in your phone to be inspected.
+If your phone was stolen, you’ll need a police report that was filed within 48 hours of the occurrence.
+And if your phone was damaged, they might require an assessment from a qualified phone repair service or that you send in your phone to be inspected.

-If approved, you pay Chase a $100 deductible.
-And they will reimburse you up to $600, or the price you paid for your phone, whichever is less.
+If approved, you pay Chase a $100 deductible and they will reimburse you up to $600 or the price you paid for your phone, whichever is less.

 If you have an expensive phone, paying your monthly bill with the Ink Business Preferred makes a lot of sense.
-The automatic cell phone insurance will save you money in case your phone is damaged or stolen.
-You’ll also save money because you won’t have to pay for 3rd-party cell phone insurance.
+The automatic cell phone insurance will save you money if your phone is damaged or stolen, and you’ll also save money because you won’t have to pay for third-party cell phone insurance.

 When you pay your monthly cell phone bill with the Ink Business Preferred, you’ll get $600 of automatic cell phone insurance.

 The insurance covers you against damage or theft.
-You can file 3 claims per 12-month period.
-And you’ll have to pay a $100 deductible with each claim.
+You can file three claims per 12-month period and you’ll have to pay a $100 deductible with each claim.
 This coverage only applies to you and employees on your monthly cell phone bill.

 For complete details of the terms and exclusions of coverage, I recommend reading the Ink Business Preferred Guide to Benefits.
 And for an in-depth look at this card, read our Ink Business Preferred review here.